nestybox/sysbox/docs/design.md

 * In addition, Sysboxd uses the cgroup namespace to hide the host path for the cgroup root inside the system container.

-## Read-only paths
+### Read-only paths

 * Sysboxd will honor read-only paths in the system container spec, except when these correspond to paths managed by sysbox-fs.

-  - The rationale is that sysbox-fs paths are required for system container operation; thus sysbox-fs decides whether to how to expose the path.
+  - The rationale is that sysbox-fs paths are required for system container operation; thus sysbox-fs decides how to expose the path.

   - This may change in the future as use cases arise.

-## Masked paths
+### Masked paths

 * Sysboxd will honor masked paths in the system container spec, except when these correspond to paths managed by sysbox-fs.

-  - The rationale is that sysbox-fs paths are required for system container operation; thus sysbox-fs decides whether to how to expose the path.
+  - The rationale is that sysbox-fs paths are required for system container operation; thus sysbox-fs decides how to expose the path.

   - This may change in the future as use cases arise.

-## Readonly rootfs

-## Pre-start hooks

 ## uid(gid) mappings

 * If the container spec specifies uid(gid) mapping, sysboxd honors it

-  - sysboxd does not record the mapping in this case
+  - sysboxd does not allocate the mapping in this case

   - sysboxd requires that the mapping be for a range of >= 64K uid(gid)s per container.